MicrosoftDocs/dataexplorer-docs/data-explorer/cross-tenant-ingestion.md

 ms.reviewer: miwalia
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 04/11/2021
+ms.date: 04/14/2021
 ---
 # Allow cross-tenant ingestion

 If you want to ingest data from Event Hub to Azure Data Explorer, and the two services are in different tenants, this article will show you how.
 The process involves invoking [Kusto API](/rest/api/azurerekusto/dataconnections/createorupdate) through PowerShell to build a Kusto data connection.
-You will use [auxiliary tokens](/azure/azure-resource-manager/management/authenticate-multi-tenant) to authenticate.
+You'll use [auxiliary tokens](/azure/azure-resource-manager/management/authenticate-multi-tenant) to authenticate.

 ## Prerequisites